izarin2/Alloy-Codes-Version-5.1.0-/README.md

    Step 1: Follow the instructions in the readme file of the 'Code' folder.
    Step 2: The 'amd64-linux' folder contains all the library.
 Add the library path in the alloy.sh file.
    Step 3: Add one of the modes from the example folder in the alloy.sh file.
-   Step 4: Add the location of the main java file (Codes>org.alloytools.alloy.core>src>main>java>tmp>SolverExplorer) and jar file (Codes\org.alloytools.alloy.core\target\org.alloytools.alloy.core.jar)in the alloy.sh file
+   Step 4: Add the location of the main java file (Codes>org.alloytools. alloy.core>src>main>java>tmp>SolverExplorer) and jar file (Codes\org.alloytools.alloy.core\target\org.alloytools.alloy.core.jar)in the alloy.sh file